LePhil/ExcaliburPlayground/readme.md

 * move away from electron...
 * maybe (MAYBE) a small minigame with direct input - it's more fun anyway :)
 * customers via LevelScene, not via door.
 Too far away!
-* Pagination on textoverlay, if content is too long.
 * some ambient sounds for cutscenes etc., play one at random
 * much more extended player character with separate eyes (blinking, emotions), mouth ("talking" in cutscenes, frowning) and legs (animated)
 * finish Animals/Animal Cages (similar to FoodStations)